LatencyScope: A System-Level Mathematical Framework for 5G RAN Latency: Implementation and Setup

-0.04in \textbf{\thesystem}: To evaluate \thesystem, we implemented all the models summarized in~\cref{sec:model-foundation} in Python.
-The implementation can operate in two modes: (1) Synthetic-traffic: assumes a traffic-arrival distribution and packet size, and (2) Real-traffic: replays previously captured traffic from a file.
-The Real-traffic mode allows us to evaluate the latency of the exact traffic that was sent in an application, whereas the synthetic-traffic mode allows us to consider more general traffic arrival distributions.
-We implemented a separate module for the configuration optimizer.
-Since each configuration can be evaluated independently, the optimizer lends itself naturally to parallel and distributed execution.
-We employ the Ray framework~\cite{ray} to run the code across 14 machines simultaneously to obtain the results in \hyperlink{6F_section}{\S~6F}.
+To evaluate \thesystem, we implemented all the models summarized in~\cref{sec:model-foundation} in Python.
+The implementation can operate in two modes: (1) Synthetic-traffic: generated with specific traffic-arrival distribution and packet sizes, and (2) Real-traffic: replayed from previously captured application traffic.
+We use a custom-built C-based traffic generator and replayer to achieve precise inter-arrival times, outperforming conventional baseline generators~\cite{ping, fping, tcpreplay}, as shown in Appendix~\ref{sec:traffic_generator_evaluation_app}.
+We also implemented a separate module for the configuration analyzer.
+Since each configuration can be evaluated independently, the analyzer lends itself naturally to parallel and distributed execution.
+We employ the Ray framework~\cite{ray} to run the code across 14 machines simultaneously to obtain the results in \cref{sec:possible_urllc_configurations}.

-0.04in \textbf{Traffic Generator}: To validate latency measurements across diverse traffic patterns, we generate and send traffic through our 5G testbed using various arrival and inter-arrival distributions and packet sizes.
-Existing tools such as ping~\cite{ping}, fping~\cite{fping}, and tcpreplay~\cite{tcpreplay} lack the required accuracy, so we built a custom C-based traffic generator.
-Unlike general-purpose tools that trade precision for memory efficiency, our tool precomputes and stores packets with timestamps, then transmits them in a lightweight loop.
-This reduces inter-arrival jitter at the cost of memory efficiency, which is acceptable as we only use this to validate the accuracy of \thesystem.
-We further improve accuracy by raising process priority, pinning it to a dedicated core, and using expiration-based timers.
-A comparison with baseline generators is provided in \cref{sec:traffic_generator_evaluation_app}.